 Bilateral relations are good.
-In the last few years, there has been dynamic political dialogue and a high level of mutual understanding, especially in the context of Finland's support to the Republic of Serbia in the process of European integration.
+In the last few years, there has been a dynamic political dialogue and a high degree of mutual understanding, especially in the context of Finland's support for the European integration process of Serbia.

 There are 7 bilateral agreements in force, of which the following have special importance:

 - Agreement between the SFRY and the Republic of Finland on the Avoidance of Double Taxation with respect to Taxes on Income and on Capital;

 - Agreement between the Government of the Socialist Federal Republic of Yugoslavia and the Government of the Republic of Finland on Transportation in International Carriage by Road;

 - Trade Agreement between the Federal Executive Council of the SFRY Assembly and the Government of the Republic of Finland;

 - Agreement between the Ministry of Interior and the Republic of Serbia and the Ministry of Interior of the Republic of Finland on Police Cooperation in Preventing and Combating Crime.

 The Embassy of the Republic of Serbia in Helsinki (Finland): www.helsinki.mfa.gov.rs.

 The Embassy of the Republic of Finland in Belgrade (Serbia): https://finlandabroad.fi/web/srb/frontpage.